 In most cases, the insurance coverage for motorcycles is very similar to the coverage you get for cars or trucks.
 However, there are some differences.
 To ensure you’re protected from the financial effects of a motorcycle accident, you may want the following types of coverage.

-All states require you to have liability coverage.
-Liability is when you’re responsible for the motorcycle accident, and when that happens, this coverage kicks in and pays for the other driver’s bodily injuries.
+Most, if not all states require you to have liability coverage on your motorcycle.
+This coverage kicks in and pays for the other driver’s bodily injuries if you are at fault for an accident..
 That includes medical costs, but it can also include lost wages due to the injuries and psychological suffering.

 In Massachusetts, you are required to have at least $20,000 per person and $40,000 per accident in bodily injury liability coverage for your motorcycle.
 New Hampshire doesn’t require motorcycle owners to have any liability coverage, but to be on the safe side, you should get coverage anyway.

-However, if any of the following things happen in New Hampshire, you will need to get coverage and register an SR-22, which is a certificate of proof of liability insurance, with the state:
+However, if any of the following things happen in New Hampshire, you will need to get coverage and register an SR-22 liability policy with the state:

-In New Hampshire, you must have at least $25,000 liability coverage per person for injuries or death, up to $50,000 liability coverage per accident, and up to $25,000 for property damage.
+In New Hampshire, your SR-22 must include at least $25,000 liability coverage per person for injuries or death, up to $50,000 liability coverage per accident, and up to $25,000 for property damage.